waymo-research/waymo-open-dataset/waymo_open_dataset/latency/README.md

 See the `LaserName.Name` and `CameraName.Name` enums in [dataset.proto](https://github.com/waymo-research/waymo-open-dataset/blob/eb7d74d1e11f40f5f8485ae8e0dc71f0944e8661/waymo_open_dataset/dataset.proto#L48-L69) for the valid lidar and camera name strings.

+To request a field from the previous frame, add `_1` to the end of the field name; for example, `TOP_RANGE_IMAGE_FIRST_RETURN_1` is the range image for the top lidar from the previous frame.
+Likewise, to request a field from two frames ago, add `_2` to the end of the field name (e.g. `TOP_RANGE_IMAGE_FIRST_RETURN_2`).
+Note that only two previous frames (in addition to the current frame, which does not require a subscript) can be requested.

 Users specify which of these arrays they would like their models to receive using the `DATASET_FORMAT` list of strings in their `wod_latency_submission` module.
 The requested arrays will then be passed to `run_model` as keyword arguments with the original names (e.g. `TOP_RANGE_IMAGE_FIRST_RETURN`).

+Note that the `convert_frame_to_dict` function in [utils/frame_utils.py](https://github.com/waymo-research/waymo-open-dataset/blob/ae21353bf721bf36e197654e67d482b5619a2302/waymo_open_dataset/utils/frame_utils.py#L215) will convert a Frame proto into a dictionary with the same keys and values defined above.
+However, it will not add the `_1` or `_2` suffix to the keys from earlier frames for multi-frame input.

 ## Examples